The government is now operating in accordance with the Guidance on Caretaker Conventions, pending the outcome of the 2025 federal election.

 There are opportunities for investor-led growth in multiple sectors:

 Australia welcomes investors in all aspects of future transport.
 This includes technology, vehicles, infrastructure, planning and systems.
-We can provide:
+Australia offers:

 • an efficient regulatory environment that supports the adoption of new technologies